 Below are twenty-five things that you should not discuss, talk about or do in your next job interview if you want to have a chance of it going well.

-- No Interview Preparation – I am sure you have all the experience, knowledge and skills, but you don’t know about the company, have not prepared answers to key interview questions and have not prepared any questions to ask at the end of the interview, it’s more than likely your interview will not go as you expect.
-There’s an old phrase that works well in this situation, “Fail to Prepare and you Prepare to Fail”.
+- No Interview Preparation – I am sure you have all the experience, knowledge and skills.
+Still, you don’t know about the company, have not prepared answers to key interview questions and have not prepared any questions to ask at the end of the interview; it’s more than likely your interview will not go as you expect.
+There’s an old phrase that works well in this situation, “Fail to Prepare, and you Prepare to Fail”.